 - Acer palmatum bloodgood

 - Acer palmatum sango kaku

 - Dwarf Japanese Maples are also available

-These are an attractive small tree generally reaching around 6m on maturity in good conditions, sometimes taller.
-Many smaller growing cultivars are also available.
-They grow well in cooler climates, thriving in Melbourne, and also growing well in from Perth to Sydney as well as in the highland areas of Queensland
+These are attractive small trees that typically grow to around 6 meters when mature in good conditions, sometimes even taller.
+Many smaller cultivars are also available.
+They grow well in cooler climates, in places like Melbourne and also in regions stretching from Perth to Sydney, as well as in the highland areas of Queensland.

-The upright species and cultivars have a classic ‘vase like’ shape, broadening out to a wide crown.
-The main attraction is the foliage, which is either green, red or gold in new growth and turning a range of shades from gold to blazing reds in autumn.
+The upright species and cultivars have a classic vase-like shape that widens into a broad crown.
+Their main attraction lies in their foliage, which starts as green, red, or gold in new growth and transitions to a range of shades from gold to blazing reds during the autumn season.

-Once established these plants are hardy and require little maintenance.
-They make excellent small shade trees and are a great ornamental feature in the garden.
+Once these plants are well-established, they are hardy and require minimal maintenance.
+They make excellent small shade trees and are a great ornamental feature in any garden.

 - Ginkgo Biloba

 - Acer japonicum vitifolium